Yoctol/bottender/website/versioned_docs/version-1.3.0/advanced-guides-multi-channel.md

 The primary three steps to build a basic cross-platform bot are as follows:

-1. Setup each chat channel
+1. Set up each chat channel
 2. Enable each chat channel
 3. Develop cross-platform bot actions

-## Setup Each Chat Channel
+## Set Up Each Chat Channel

 To build a cross-platform bot, you have to set up each platform first.
 In short, you have to fill in environment variables in your `.env` for the chat channels supported by your bot.